javiermolsanz/nexmo-developer/_documentation/vonage-business-cloud/vbc-apis/getting-started/create-application.md

     ![Screenshot showing the Add Application dialog](/assets/images/vbc/create-application.png)

-Now that you have created your Application, you need to [set up authentication](/vonage-business-cloud/account/guides/authentication) for it to use the Account API.
+> Now that you have created your Application, you need to [configure authentication](/vonage-business-cloud/vbc-apis/getting-started/authentication) to enable it to use the VBC APIs.